freemansoft/docker-scripts/README.md

 | [Tensorflow](tensforflow/README.md)      | tensorflow.org       | w/Jupyter notebook | ??   |

 # Using Docker
 Open a command prompt.
-Change pwd to the docker container set you want to run and execute one of the following commands.
+Change pwd to the docker container directiory in this repository and execute one of the following commands.

 ## Starting and stopping docker with docker-compose
 | command                       | Purpose                                                      |